formkit/docs-content/inputs/currency.md

 :ProInstallSnippet

-## Currency Input
+## Basic example

-The currency input is used to create locale/currency specific parsed content
+The `currency` input allows for restricted input of values based on the provided currency and locale.

 ::Example
 ---